Silverneo/Silverneo.github.io/_posts/2014-06-24-my-vim-configuration.md

     set wildmenu
 {% endhighlight %}

-This line turns on the **wildmenu** option so that when you type command on the normal mode and press tab for autocompletion, possible matches will appear in your status bar.
+This line turns on the **wildmenu** option so that when you type command on the normal mode and press tab for autocompletion, possible matches will appear in your status bar. **Optional**

 {% highlight Vim Script %}
     set colorcolumn=80
 {% endhighlight %}

-This line sets a different background color at the line 80 as according to some convention, length of each line of your code should not exceed 80 characters.
+This line sets a different background color at the line 80 as according to some convention, length of each line of your code should not exceed 80 characters. **Optional**